JStonham/notes/README.md

 ## Coding in the Command Line

-The Command Line provides the ability to write code in different languages.
+The Command Line is an example of a Read-Evaluate-Print-Loop (REPL).
+Users can enter expressions which will be read, evaluated and the answer printed to the screen.
+The environment will then return to the read state.
+This provides the ability to enter single expressions in different programming languages (once you have installed the program and called it from the command line).
+This ability can be useful for testing simple concepts or debugging.

 For example, if you write `python` into the command line and press enter you can then write the following: